Sunflower Seeds

 Celebrating Everyday Spirituality

-For the past two years, I have been been watching the Peregrine Falcon live-cam on top of one of the Mayo Clinic’s buildings in Rochester, MN.
-I became acquainted with their program while I was giving a retreat two years ago for the Franciscan Sisters in Rochester.
+For the past two years, I have been been watching the Peregrine Falcon live-cam on top of the Mayo Clinic in Rochester, MN.
+I became acquainted with their falcon program while I was giving a retreat a couple of years ago for the Franciscan Sisters in Rochester.
 They are the Sisters who partnered with the Mayo brothers to establish the world-renowned Mayo Clinic.
 I wrote a blog on their incredible story.
-To access that post, go to the search box on the right and type in “Mayo Clinic.”
+To access that post, go to the search box on the top right and type in “Mayo Clinic.”

 I enjoyed watching the banding and naming event.
 First, the chicks are weighed and their gender is determined.
 This year we have two girls and two boys.
 The chicks are then checked for parasites or infection.
-All four birds were deemed in fine health–a tribute to their hard-working parents who are providing 24/7 excellent care.
-I enjoyed the naming ceremony.
+All four birds were deemed in fine health–a tribute to their hard-working parents who are providing excellent care 24/7.
+I enjoyed the naming ceremony too.
 Over 5,000 names were submitted from all over the world.
-This year’s names are (drum roll, please!): The two females: Vegan meaning “bright star” and Belle in honor of the 100-year-old Clarrion at Mayo Clinic.
+This year’s names are (drum roll, please!): The two females: Vega meaning “bright star” and Belle in honor of the 100-year-old Clarrion at Mayo Clinic.
 The two males are: Mylo meaning “guardian” and Zephyr meaning “western wind.”
+The four chicks or nestlings pictured above now have many of their brown feathers.

-Occasionally, I’ll tune into other live-cams.
-I especially like the Big Bear Valley eagle cam.
+Occasionally, I’ll visit other live-cams.
+I especially like the Big Bear Valley eagle cam in California.
 This year, the parent eagles are raising two females, Luna and Sandy.
 Their nest is perched 145 feet up in a tree, and the tree is on the side of a mountain overlooking Bear Lake Valley below.
-If you want to see a “house” with a million dollar view, just click on the link at the end of this post.
-Or you can also choose to watch tawny owls or other animals such as beavers, fox, otters.
+If you want to see a “house” with a million dollar view, just check out the information at the end of this post.
+Or you can also choose to watch tawny owls.
+There are live-cams for other animals such as beavers, fox, otters and many others.

 For reflection: